Homepage

 Go to YouTube

-Our Outreach team hosts a Summer Institute for highly motivated educators interested in reading, learning, and teaching about Africa.
-This year's institute theme is "Explore Illuminated Ge'ez Manuscripts from Ethiopia, Eritrea & Egypt" with focus on material for educators of Grades 6-12 across disciplines.
-No fee required.
+Watch the video recordings from our Summer Institute for highly motivated educators interested in reading, learning, and teaching about Africa.
+This year's institute theme is "Healing and Justice: Medieval Stories from Ethiopia, Eritrea and Egypt" with focus on material for educators of Grades 6-12 across disciplines.

 The 2024 CABA Winners have been announced!